 RSVPs are useful for so many reasons.
-Yes, they let you know which of your guests will and won't be attending your wedding, but RSVP cards also help give a meal count to your vendors, enable you to create table assignments, and can even tell you where guests are staying and which peripheral wedding events they'll be attending.
-Which means not receiving all your RSVP cards can cause a huge headache.
+Yes, they let you know which of your guests will and won't be attending your wedding, but RSVP cards also help you give an accurate meal count to your vendors, enable you to create table assignments, and can even tell you where guests are staying and which peripheral wedding events they'll be attending.
+This means not receiving all of your RSVP cards can cause a huge headache.